Yogibaer75/Check_MK-Things/check plugins 2.3/redfish/readme.md

 - 2.3.43 - fixed crash for components without state information
 - 2.3.44 - moved all files to addon folder
 - 2.3.45 - forgotten paths from last patch fixed and outlets without measurements working
+- 2.3.46 - firmware inventory is back for HPE devices